carlosrodlop/carlosrodlop/docs/book/AWS_Solution_Architect.md

   * Restrict the access of S3 bucket through CloudFront only using Origin Access Identity (OAI).
 Make sure user can’t use a direct URL to the S3 bucket to access the file.
 * Use AWS Athena (Serverless Query Engine) to perform analytics directly against S3 objects using SQL query and save the analysis report in another S3 bucket.
   * Use Case: one time SQL query on S3 objects, S3 access log analysis, serverless queries on S3, IoT data analytics in S3, etc.
+* Locks
+  * Use `Object Lock` to store object using Write-Once-Read-Many (WORM) model to prevent objects from being deleted or overwritten for a custom-defined retention period or indefinitely.
+It can be one bucket or individual elements.
+    * You can use S3 Object lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.
+    * Amazon S3 currently does not support enabling object lock after a bucket has been created.
+    * S3 has two types of retention mode:
+      * Governance Mode → Users can’t overwrite , delete or alter the object version locked unless they have special permissions (permissions requires to be granted).
+      * Compliance Mode → A protected object version can’t be overwritten or deleted by ANY user including the root user during its retention period
+    * `Retention Period` → period that protects an object version for a fixed amount of time.
+Once it expires the object can be overwritten.
+Unless there is a LEGAL HOLD placed on its version.
+    * `Legal Hold` → Prevents object version from being overwritten or deleted.
+It doesn’t have a retention period, it remains in effect until it is removed.
+  * `Glacier Vault Lock` → enforce compliance controls on individual S3 Glacier vaults using a Vault Lock policy.

 #### S3 Tiered Storage (Storage Classes)